RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 oc new-app quay.io/quarkus/centos-quarkus-native-s2i~${USER_PROFILE_GIT_REPO}#${USER_PROFILE_GIT_BRANCH} --context-dir=/code/userprofile --name=userprofile -lcomponent=microservice

 oc expose service userprofile

+until
+	oc get pods -l deploymentconfig=userprofile | grep -m 1 "1/1"
+do
+	sleep 20
+done
 ```
+The OpenShift S2I build is performing a native build, so it may take a few minutes for the build to complete and the pod to be deployed.
+Please be patient.

 TODO
 - remove hardcode application properties and use environment variables mapped to generated secret
 - create a template for deploying